 Carotenoids, such as beta-carotene, are pigments in fruits and vegetables that give them their yellow, orange, or red color.
 Once consumed, carotenoids are slowly converted to vitamin A in the body.
 Carotenoids are best absorbed from cooked or homogenized vegetables served with some fat or oil.
 Good sources of carotenoids are dark green, yellow, and orange vegetables and yellow and orange fruits.

 Drugs related to vitamin A (retinoids) are used to treat severe acne and psoriasis.
 Whether taking vitamin A, beta-carotene, or retinoids helps reduce the risk of certain types of skin cancer is being studied.
-However, the risk of certain cancers may be increased after taking high doses of beta-carotene supplements.
+However, the risk of certain cancers and cardiovascular disease may be increased after taking high doses of beta-carotene supplements.

 Too much vitamin A can have harmful effects (toxicity).
 For example, taking daily doses 10 times the RDA (recommended daily allowance) or greater for a period of months can cause toxicity.
 Sometimes toxicity results from taking special formulations of high-dose vitamin A to treat severe acne or other skin disorders.
 A smaller dose can cause toxicity in infants, sometimes within a few weeks.
 If children accidentally take a very high dose, toxicity may develop quickly.